Artificial intelligence: 10 Statistics About AI in Marketing and Sales

 Who will win in the impending war between artificial intelligence (AI) and humanity?
 No one really knows, but if the battles are waged in the arena of B2B sales, then I have a hunch that the robots might have the upper hand.
 In fact, various real use cases already exist for artificial intelligence in sales.

 Nevertheless, there are a number of concrete examples of how artificial intelligence is rising to prominence within the sales context.
-Do not worry salespeople, these facts may not point to your immediate replacement by a robot but it might mean that some adjustments might have to be made within your department to not fall behind in the race towards singularity.
+Do not worry salespeople, these facts may not point to your immediate replacement by a robot but it might mean that some adjustments will have to be made within your department to not fall behind in the race towards singularity.

 High performing sales teams are 2.8x more likely to be very proficient in predictive intelligence.

 Predictive analytics means using historical data, machine learning, and artificial intelligence to predict what will happen in the future.
-For example, within a marketing and sales context it might mean mapping customer behaviour.
-To supplement this high performance correlation with predictive intelligence, Deloitte found that 83% of the most aggressive adopters of AI have already achieved moderate or substantial benefits.
+For example, within a marketing and sales context, it might mean mapping customer behaviour.
+To supplement this high-performance correlation with predictive intelligence, Deloitte found that 83% of the most aggressive adopters of AI have already achieved moderate or substantial benefits.

 It is predicted that by 2020, 30% of all B2B companies will be using AI to improve at least one of their main sales processes.

 This trend of replacing or supplementing sales processes with artificial intelligence is here to stay.
-In fact, Forrester indicated that 46% of companies say that marketing and sales are the areas in which they are investing the most in terms of AI systems.
+In fact, Forrester indicated that 46% of companies say that marketing and sales are the areas in which they are investing the most in terms of new AI systems.